 Failing to do so may make it more difficult to draw in clients, make money, and achieve long-term growth.
 Also, startups need to be aware of new rivals and ready to change with the times in the market.

 10. How can startups pivot and adapt their business model to avoid failure?

 By listening to customer input, keeping an eye on market trends and consumer behavior, and being prepared to experiment and iterate, startups can pivot and change their business model to prevent failure.
 Startups must also be adaptable and ready to change course fast if their first plan fails.

 Startups that can spot new opportunities, adjust rapidly to shifting market conditions, and innovate to stay one step ahead of the competition are successful.
 Making significant changes to a startup’s product or service, target market, or revenue model is known as pivoting.

 For startups to avoid failure and achieve long-term success, they must stay adaptable and willing to pivot when necessary.

-If you enjoyed reading this article on startup failure, you should check out this one about failed startups.
+If you liked this article about startup failure, you should check out this article about what happened to MoviePass.